DIY Professional Headshots

 For most professionals, DIY headshots represent poor ROI compared to alternatives:

-• Equipment Costs: Basic setup costs $200-$500, far exceeding AI headshot pricing
+• Equipment costs: $150-$2,000+ investment far exceeds AI headshot pricing

-• Quality Ceiling: First-time DIY rarely matches professional or AI quality
+• Quality ceiling: First-time DIY rarely matches professional or AI quality

 The Practical Reality

 Most people researching "DIY professional headshots" want to save money on photographer fees ($300-$500).
 That's a legitimate goal.
-But the comparison isn't DIY vs. traditional photography—it's DIY vs. AI headshots.
+But the comparison isn't really DIY vs. traditional photography—it's DIY vs. AI headshots.

 For $8.99, AI headshots provide professional quality without any of the DIY complexity: no equipment to buy, no skills to learn, no hours of setup and shooting, no editing software to master.
 You upload existing selfies and receive 50+ professional headshots in 5 minutes.